Expressions and Keys

 and t<j><i>

 are valid.
 The type of a result of the simulation directory is determined automatically.
-Elset and mesh results can be obtained from the element results, by averaging or other statistical treatments.
+Tessellation results can be obtained from the cell results, by averaging or other statistical treatments.
+Similarly, elset and mesh results can be obtained from the element results, by averaging or other statistical treatments.

-Available results / keys and concerning orientation distributions are provided below.
+Available results / keys for nodes are the following:

 Key |